h12w/gspec/DESIGN.md

 The critical point is the state variables related to test scheduling.
 There has to be a way to guide the test along a path from the root down to a certain leaf.
-The path has to be stored somewhare but the path should not be shared between test cases.
-Thus, scheduling related variables have to be passed into the goroutine function as an argument. e.g.
+The path has to be stored somewhare and should not be shared between test cases.
+Thus, scheduling related variables have to be passed into the goroutine function (RootFunc) as an argument (g of type G). e.g.

     scheduler.Run(func(g *G) {
         g.Group(func() {